Knowledge Hub

 When is a company director prohibited from using a particular company name?

-When a company has gone into insolvent liquidation, it is not possible to use the same or a similar name of that company in liquidation for a period of 5 years from the date of liquidation.
+When a company has gone into insolvent liquidation, it is not possible to use the same or a similar name of that company in liquidation for a period of five years from the date of liquidation.

 Who is prohibited, and why?

 Any person who was a director, including a person who was acting as either a de facto or a shadow director, at any time in the 12 months immediately prior to the liquidation of the company that goes into an insolvent liquidation.
-Insolvent liquidation is either a creditors voluntary liquidation or a compulsory liquidation.
+Insolvent liquidation is either a creditors’ voluntary liquidation or a compulsory liquidation.
 This applies equally to sole traders and partnerships seeking to use the name.

 What is considered a prohibited name?

-How long does a name remain prohibited for?
+How long does a name remain prohibited?

 When is it possible to use a prohibited company name?

+A company acquires the business of an insolvent company from an insolvency practitioner and notices in a prescribed form are sent to all creditors and published in the Gazette within 28 days of the date of acquisition.
 This is the most commonly used exception.
 Where a director of a company that goes into insolvent liquidation buys the whole or substantially the whole of the business from the liquidator (or other office holder, such as an administrator), then they can use the same or a similar name if they give notice of the re-use of the name to creditors in advance.

 There are very strict rules about the form of the notice, when it must be given, who must give it, and who must receive it.
 It must also be advertised in the Gazette during the prescribed period.
 Failure to follow the rules will lead to a breach, which can have severe penalties.